On this page

 Documents and contacts

-The DTC opens the RDSP (government matching up to $3,500/year) and the Child Disability Benefit (approximately $3,400/year tax free).
-These two benefits are the real reason to apply, regardless of your income or tax bill.
+DTC approval is required to open an RDSP (government matching up to $3,500/year) and is a prerequisite for Child Disability Benefit (CDB) payments ($3,411/year tax free for the July 2025 to June 2026 period).
+CDB payments also depend on Canada Child Benefit eligibility.
+These downstream benefits are the real reason to apply, regardless of your income or tax bill.

 Child Disability Benefit (CDB)